-- Member of American Counseling Association (ACA) - Member of National counseling Association (NCC) - Certified as a Human Services- Board Certified Practitioner (HS-BCP) by the Center of Credentialing and Education and the National Organization of Human Services. - Inducted into Plymouth State University's Upsilon Pi, which is a chapter of Chi Sigma Iota (CSI), which is an international counseling honor society.
+- Member of American Counseling Association (ACA) - Certified as a Human Services- Board Certified Practitioner (HS-BCP) by the Center of Credentialing and Education and the National Organization of Human Services. - Inducted into Plymouth State University's Upsilon Pi, which is a chapter of Chi Sigma Iota (CSI), which is an international counseling honor society.